BrianNGitahi/BrianNGitahi.github.io/docs/README.md

-# Demos on how to use CEBRA
+# Demo on how to use CEBRA with a dataset from AIND

 ## Summary